-The salary is paid on the 15th of each month in 13 installments.
+The salary is paid on the 15th of each month in 13 instalments.
 The 13th salary payment is disbursed together with the November salary payment.
-If employment is not for a full year, the 13th salary payment is pro-rated.
+If the employment relationship is not in effect for a full calendar year, this payment is made on a pro-rated basis.